zenaton/examples-python/README.md

 ```
 and populate it with your application id and api token found [here](https://zenaton.com/app/api).

+Or use the `.env.example` file in this repo.

 These a the minimal requirements to run the Zenaton client:

 ```